Munfred/vilsongroh.org/README.md

 ## The Vilson Groh Network

 Through Vilson Groh's leadership and that of many others, small projects have flourished and became reference organizations in communities.
 As time went on other organizations joined the movement, and the Vilson Groh Institute was founded in 2011, to strengthen the actions of these organizations already under the leadership of Vilson Groh.

+It should be highlighted that all of this work is performed in violent and marginalized communities in an extremely challenging educational context: students are initially violent, aloof, brute, emotionally undeveloped, and often going hungry.
+This network approach only works because every educator, volunteer and supporter is sensible and deeply aware of the realities in each community, and the Institute is extremely good at training educators.
+The network works through a holistic approach and engage with everyone involved: students, parents, families and the community, meeting social reality,  constantly reassessing it and adjusting our approach.

-Today these organizations are:
+Today the organizations that compose the Vilson Groh Network are:

-- ACAM (Mocotó Hill Children Friends Association) - youth education and shelter for children and adolescents in vulnerable families
-- CCEA (Slave Anastácia Cultural Center)  - cultural activities, support for children and youth in violent situations
-- CEDEP (Center for Popular Education) - an experimental community educational organization created from scratch based on Paulo Freire's philosophy complementary education for 600 youth + adults
+- CEDEP (Center for Popular Education) - an experimental community educational organization created from scratch based on Paulo Freire's philosophy complementary education for 600 youth and continuing education for adults
-- AJPII (John Paul II association) - a school for children an and adolescent education
+- AJPII (John Paul II association) - a school for children an and adolescent education where track 1 of Pode Crer is executed
 - MESLM (Marist School Lucia Mayvorne) - free full time education for about 500 children and adolescents
 - MESSJ (Marist School São José) - free full time education for about 1000 children and adolescents
+- CCEA (Slave Anastácia Cultural Center)  - cultural activities, support for children and youth, and tracks 2 and 3 of the Pode Crer program
+- ACAM (Mocotó Hill Children Friends Association) - youth education and shelter for children and adolescents in vulnerable families
+- AGB (Friends of Guinea-Bissau) - runs bilateral education programs for elementary and high school, as well as teacher trainings in Guinea-Bissau
-- IVG (The Vilson Groh Institute itself) - runs university preparation program, the Pocre Crer program, multiple family and community support programs
+- IVG (The Vilson Groh Institute itself) - runs university preparation program, the Pode Crer program, multiple family and community support programs

 ![image](https://user-images.githubusercontent.com/12504176/139390647-9f9330ae-4103-4638-b3cc-f58b13ea0c3e.jpg)